 Why Radford decided to go public in 2009 is an open question.
 From comments in his interviews, it may have been to advertise his various security business ventures, as potential clients were apparently concerned he was still in animal rights so 'setting the record straight' was quite important.

-Radford set up a security business, BLACKchryalis (though it was never formally registered as a company), offering surveillance and counter/anti-surveillance, as well as 'operational intelligence acquisition, sophisticated covert surveillance internationally... clandestine penetration testing, counter terrorist and covert personal & asset protection in the UK and abroad'.
+The heart of his security business at this time was 'BLACK CHRYSALIS', though it was never formally registered as a company.
+It offered surveillance and counter/anti-surveillance, as well as 'operational intelligence acquisition, sophisticated covert surveillance internationally... clandestine penetration testing, counter terrorist and covert personal & asset protection in the UK and abroad'.
 The business also claimed to provide bespoke tracking and locating devices and personal monitoring and alarms for people at risk.

 The BlackChrysalis.com website was first registered on 2 October 2006, anonymously.
 This website, mainly active in the period 2008 to 2009, stated that BLACKChyrsalis had 44 operatives with experience 'within the Secret Intelligence Service (MI6), GCHQ, British Army Intelligence Corps and UK Police'.
 The clients lists included government agencies, police forces, special forces units, foreign military units, celebrities, VIPs, security agencies, global charities, major corporations, lawyers, training companies and close protection units.